 - Myth: Commercial pet food causes allergies and seizures.

-Fact: Just as some people are predisposed to food allergies, or develop an allergy later in life, so are some pets.
+Fact: Just like people, some pets are predisposed to food allergies, or develop an allergy later in life.
 Less than 10% of pets are diagnosed with a food allergy.
 If you think that your pet is suffering from a food allergy, it is critical to take your pet to a veterinarian, who can help identify the environmental factor that may be bothering your pet.
-Also, when reading this myth, it may be helpful to be aware that there are commercial pet foods available that are designed to help prolong the lives of pets with severe allergies to certain proteins and other food ingredients.
+If your pet does have a food allergy, there are commercial pet foods available designed to help support pets with severe allergies to certain proteins and other food ingredients.

 - Myth: The 2007 pet food melamine recalls are proof there is a problem with the pet food industry.